 Tip 3: Wihdraw cash in a safe place and spread your money over several places

-You won’t be the first to be chased after withdrawing a large sum of money in Bogotá to be robbed later.
-Therefore, withdraw cash preferably in a safe place, such as a mall or supermarket.
-Handy is to spread your money across your body immediately after withdrawing, rather than putting everything in your wallet.
+Do you withdraw large amounts of money?
+Then it can be nice to spread your money around your body, rather than putting it all in your wallet.
 Put a little in your wallet, most under your clothes and a little in your jacket pocket.
 By the way, your bra is also a good place to keep a pile of cash.

 Tip 4: Don’t give papaya, or in other words, don’t show off what you have